funRiceGenes/funRiceGenes.github.io/_posts/C/2015-01-20-CEBiP~OsCEBiP.md

     + " Knockdown of CEBiP gene by RNA interference resulted in the suppression of the elicitor-induced oxidative burst as well as the gene responses, showing that CEBiP plays a key role in the perception and transduction of chitin oligosaccharide elicitor in the rice cells"
     + In rice (Oryza sativa), the chitin elicitor binding protein (CEBiP) recognizes chitin oligosaccharides released from the cell walls of fungal pathogens
     + " To enhance defense responses to CE, we constructed chimeric genes composed of CEBiP and Xa21, which mediate resistance to rice bacterial leaf blight"
+    + Chitin is the major component of fungal cell wall and serves as a molecular pattern that can be recognized by the receptor OsCEBiP in rice, a lysine motif (LysM) receptor-like protein (RLP), to trigger immune responses

 * **Connection**
     + __CEBiP~OsCEBiP__, __LYP4~OsLYP4__, [OsLYP4 and OsLYP6 play critical roles in rice defense signal transduction](http://www.ncbi.nlm.nih.gov/pubmed?term=OsLYP4 and OsLYP6 play critical roles in rice defense signal transduction%5BTitle%5D),  Moreover, we found that OsLYP4 and OsLYP6 could form homo- and hetero-dimers, and could interact with CEBiP, suggesting an unexpected complexity of chitin perception in rice